amdadislam01/Real-Time-polling/README.md

-# 🗳️ Real-Time Polling Ap
+# 🗳️ Real-Time Polling App

 An interactive and responsive **Real-Time Polling Application** built using **HTML**, **CSS**, **JavaScript**, and **Tailwind CSS**.
 This project allows users to vote on a topic and instantly see the live poll results in an engaging visual format.